dastaeren/pygame/TEST_README.md

-# Test Case Documentation
+# Test Documentation

+This documentation provides a detailed description of the resources used to develop the test cases for the game.

-## Introduction
+## Resources

-This project contains a set of test cases for a game developed using the Pygame library.
-The purpose of these test cases is to ensure that the game functions as expected.
+- Pygame: A set of Python modules designed for writing video games.
+- unittest: A built-in Python library for creating and running test cases.
+- MagicMock: A class from the unittest.mock module that can be used to replace parts of your system under test and make assertions about how they have been used.

+## Justification for the use of resources
+Using Pygame provides functionalities for creating games in Python.
+It includes modules for graphics, sound, and even networking, which are essential for our game.

+Using unittest and MagicMock allow to create automated tests for our game.
+This ensures that the game works as expected and helps us to catch bugs early.

-## Test Case Description
+## Test Cases

-### Pygame Initialization
+Here are the test cases developed in the game:

-This test case checks if the Pygame library is properly initialized.
-The expected outcome is that the `pygame.init()` function is called once.
+- `test_pygame_initialization`: This test case checks if Pygame is initialized correctly.

-### Screen Creation

-This test case checks if the game screen is properly created.
-The expected outcome is that the `pygame.display.set_mode()` function is called with the correct arguments.
+- `test_screen_creation`: This test case checks if the game screen is created correctly.

-### Image Loading

-This test case checks if the game images are properly loaded.
-The expected outcome is that the `pygame.image.load()` function is called with the correct arguments.
+- `test_image_loading`: This test case checks if the game images are loaded correctly.

-### Sound Loading

-This test case checks if the game sounds are properly loaded.
-The expected outcome is that the `pygame.mixer.music.load()` function is called with the correct arguments.
+- `test_sound_loading`: This test case checks if the game sounds are loaded correctly.

-### Sound Playing

-This test case checks if the game sounds are properly played.
-The expected outcome is that the `pygame.mixer.music.play()` function is called.
+- `test_sound_playing`: This test case checks if the game sounds are played correctly.

-## Resources Used

-The following resources are used in these test cases:

-- **unittest**: A built-in Python library used for testing Python code.
-- **pygame**: A set of Python modules designed for writing video games.
-- **unittest.mock**: A Python library used for testing in Python.
-It allows you to replace parts of your system under test and make assertions about how they have been used.

-## Justification for Resources

-The `unittest` and `unittest.mock` libraries were chosen for their extensive support for testing in Python.
-They provide a rich set of tools for constructing and running tests, making them ideal for our needs.

-The `pygame` library was chosen for its extensive support for game development in Python.
-It provides a wide range of functionalities for creating games, including functionalities for graphics, sound, and input handling.